 Improve Your Bracing

 One of these is using a lifting belt.
 Now, a lot of people say that you shouldn’t use a lifting belt unless you’re dealing with maximal loads, but they can also be a great proprioceptive tool if used correctly.

-If you want to make it a little bit more difficult, get a plate, put it on your stomach to add a little bit more resistance and do the same thing.
-So you’re breathing down into your stomach, feel your stomach rise, you feel that pressure in your sides as well, and then count out to ten.
-If you want to make it even harder you can count out to 15 or 20 or increase the weight.
+If you want to make it a little more difficult, get a weight plate, put it on your stomach to add a little bit more resistance and follow the same process.
+Breathe down into your stomach, feel your stomach rise and the pressure in your sides increase then count out to ten as you slowly breathe out.